edenjtait/dara-info/_species/flow-heads/air-flows.md

 ## Abilities {#abilities}

 Air type Flow Heads have been widely observed throughout history to have various abilities related to the classical element Air.
-For example they've been observed as being able to
+For example they've been observed as being able to control the direction, speed, and intensity of wind.
+They've also been observed to have resistance to cold and heat, and have enhanced senses, speed, and lung capactiy.
+In groups they have been observed to be able to combine their efforts to recreate abilities on a similar scale to [Storm Flow Heads]({{ '/species/flow-heads/cloud-storm' | relative_url }}).

 ## Weaknesses and Limitations {#weaknesses}

+Air Flow Heads tend to be more prone to major injury, due to their lower than average bone density.

 ## Cultural and Personal Traits {#cultural-traits}